 Music theory does not exist to create boundaries for what music can and cannot sound like, it exists to describe the music the people have made and try and describe why something sounds good, or bad, or happy, scary, haunting, bouncy, etc. So it’s less of a GPS, and more of a map.

 Music theory has done it’s best to lay out all the different paths you can take through music, and while there are of course some highways that you know most people will take, there are also always options to take a more scenic route, and hell, if you really are some kind of prodigy, then you can go forge your own path, and somebody will have to update the map.”Dionysus

 I have nothing to add to this.
 Thank you Dionysus for this great comment!

-The danger, imho, is that popular music has really settled into knowing what it wants harmonically.
+The danger, IMHO, is that popular music has really settled into knowing what it wants harmonically.
 When you learn music theory very little of it is modern.
-You teach a edm producer the pentatonic scale and minor chord and they are pretty much good to go.
+You teach an EDM producer the pentatonic scale and minor chord and they are pretty much good to go.

-The other danger, which i feel is very real, is that you get deep into theory, and you start to really love the structure of music.
+The other danger, which I feel is very real, is that you get deep into theory, and you start to really love the structure of music.
 You start chasing deeper and deeper connections within the notes and abandon pleasing the public.
-Same way the best photographers and painters work simply cannot be enjoyed casually. – gatortronic
+The same way the best photographers and painters work simply cannot be enjoyed casually. “gatortronic